neuralpain/qbactivator/README.md

 23. Click Finish
 24. Exit the software

+## Planned features/enhancements

+- Fully automated installation (and activation if possible)
+- AIO compilation to eliminate the need of a the extra `qbpatch.dat` file for activation

 ## FAQs

 ### Is this activator safe?

 Yes, it is.

+### Why should I use this?

+Because you should (and it supports [QB POS 2019](#downloads--updates)).

 ### Can I have multiple versions installed?

-Refer to the first warning above.
+Refer to the first warning [above](#highest-level-of-activation-for-each-version).

 ### Where are the license keys?

 License keys are no longer provided.
-Entering the keys manually have proven to cause errors in the activation.
+Entering the keys manually have proven to cause issues in the activation.
 As such, the available keys have been sifted through and only the ones which work are being installed by the activation script.

 ### The activator was closed while QuickBooks is open

 - For new installations, reinstall QuickBooks entirely (recommended).
 - For installations on current working environments, go to the folder below:

   ```